geofmureithi/apalis/apalis-workflow/README.md

 - Parallel execution of steps.
 - Extensible via the `Step` trait.
 - Integration with `apalis` backends and workers
-- Compile time validation of workflows.
+- Compile-time guarantees for workflows.

 ## Example